 My secondary problem is their confusing branding and subsidiary structure.
-I’ve heard many reports of First American using this tangle of business names to deceive merchants and to overall reduce the transparency of their operations.
+I’ve heard many reports of First American using this tangle of business names, which can deceive merchants and overall reduces the transparency of their operations.
 In my experience, companies with many DBAs are trying to cover something up and confuse those trying to assess their reputation.
 First American Payments seems to fit this bill.